 ExOfficio is the best travel underwear.
 They boldly claim, “17 countries.
 6 weeks.
 One pair of award-winning underwear.
 (Ok, maybe two.)”

 While I wouldn’t go that far, they are ideal for travel as they are comfortable, lightweight, quick-drying, odour-resistant, breathable, and durable.
-They come in many styles for men and women—the lacy bikinis are my favourite.
+They come in many styles for men and women.

 11) Bluffworks Trousers

 Bluffworks trousers combine the performance of technical travel clothing with a smart look.
 They are lightweight, wrinkle-resistant, quick-drying, and have hidden zippered pockets for security.

 If you only want to travel with one pair of trousers these are a great option as they are very versatile—Simon has worn his hiking, horse riding, and to weddings.
 Unfortunately, they are only available for men at the moment.
 Read our Bluffworks pants review for more details.

 Tieks are the perfect travel ballet flats.
 They are ultra-comfortable with cushioned non-skid rubber soles that can stand up to a day’s sightseeing on cobbled streets in Rome.

 They are portable as they fold in half and compress into a pouch, so they don’t take up much space in your bag.
 And they look great so can be worn for smarter occasions.

 Unfortunately, designer shoes are expensive, but I think they are worth it for the quality, and when you only travel with two or three pairs of shoes, you can afford to spend more.